kescob0825/TaidX/Deliverable1.md

 - **Did you complete all User Stories in the Sprint Backlog?**
     > Yes, all ten original US's were complete in addition to the 3 added later in Sprint.
 > 1. US1 window closes when the "x" is pressed without the process continuing.
+[Commit]()
-> 2. US2 Splash screen has been changed.
+> 2. US2 Splash screen has been changed.[Commit]()
 > 3. US3 window now minimizes to the taskbar without disappearing.
+[Commit]()
 > 4. US4 resolved translation issues successfully.
 4 commits in total that were implemented during PR2 https://github.com/amehlhase316/Ruebezahl_spring25A/pull/2
-> 5. US5 Look and feel was deleted from preferences and added to top menu as "Theme"
+> 5. US5 Look and feel was deleted from preferences and added to top menu as "Theme" [Commit 20310ae](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/20310aea31f5f5d6195536957c840c61bd99c20e)
 > 6. US6 UI has been overhauled.
 Useless classes were deleted.
+[Commit 79f3815](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/79f381537e6d980068423b46a9a8044ebf5960cb)
 > 7. US7 Left side icons reflect functionality.
+[Commit]()
 > 8. US8 UML document drafted for most important classes.
 1 commit total implemented. https://github.com/amehlhase316/Ruebezahl_spring25A/commit/95a614a2c1b26935149639ee5fa2c9c06a682b16
 > 9. US9 All deprecation warnings fixed.
 A few xLint warnings still appear due to old libraries used with old gradle build.
+[Commit 1445dbf](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/1445dbf9f3001f69cbc02b74b69fa61a12a1e29f)
 > 10. US28 Api implemented that pulls all data for the US's and prints to the console.
-Need to build UI to display information
+Need to build UI to display information[Commit 2ed9e41](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/2ed9e4161689d0a2323916f6695c9baec1eec356)
 > 11. US34 Authenticate and TaigaLoginDialog classes implemented and operational.
+[Commit f9b6cad](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/f9b6cad269cd8d1723ced8f10c96bb1cb196485b)
 > 12. US47 use a singleton object to pass into UI components.
-Same instance used program wide.
+Same instance used program wide.[Commit 2127478](https://github.com/amehlhase316/Ruebezahl_spring25A/commit/2127478993551f7a68c0c9a36ccdb7c60523f693)
 > 13. US50 upon sign-out auth and refresh tokens assigned to NULL.
+[Commit]()

 - **If not, what went wrong?**
     > All tasks and accompanying US's were completed from the sprint backlog.